 We are pleased to announce that South Australia’s newest Catholic School has opened in Two Wells on Monday February 1 2021.
 The school is a campus of Xavier College and will initially cater for students in Reception to Year 6.
 The campus will then progressively grow to cater for all year levels.
-In 2022 we will offer Year 7 and 8 at the Two Wells campus and beyond there will be a pathway to Year 7-12 at the Gawler Belt Campus until enrolment numbers are sufficient to allow growth at the Two Wells Campus.
+In 2022 we will offer Year 7 and 8 at the Two Wells campus and beyond there will be a pathway to 12 at the Gawler Belt Campus until enrolment numbers are sufficient to allow growth at the Two Wells Campus.

 Construction on the site has now been completed and we believe will meet the needs of the growing population in Two Wells and the surrounding regions to the west of Gawler and reflects Catholic Education SA’s commitment to expand Catholic Education pathways and to build an even stronger focus on student learning and quality teaching in all regions.

 The new campus will also allow us to expand our educational offering to cater for primary-aged students whilst continuing to provide secondary education to the growing community in Two Wells and the neighbouring townships.

 Further information can be obtained by filling in our Two Wells Enquiry Form.